dimisik/hugo_website/personal_website/content/en/home/about.md

 ## Research Interests

 * Internet of Things (IoT), Crowd-assisted Applications
+* Network Protocols and Security
 * Machine Learning for Smart Infrastructures and Cyber-Physical Systems
-* Network Protocols and Distributed Systems
 * Resource Allocation and Distributed Optimization in Wireless Networks
 * Wearable Sensor Networks, Sensor Fusion for IMUs